-This section concludes by stressing that growing the grant margin to enable more pipelines for 'missing middle' enterprises, will enable governments and other DFIs to draw in more private investment capital.
+We conclude this section by stressing that growing the grant margin to enable more pipelines for 'missing middle' enterprises, will enable governments and other DFIs to draw in more private investment capital.
 In particular, they should adopt more of a venture capital approach to blended finance, with philanthropy acting as a form of angel investment in these higher-risk markets.
 Additional interventions may also be needed, not least technical assistance and even policy advocacy to improve the policy environment in a given country to drive up private sector investment.
-Certainly, this blended finance model can be enhanced by attracting diaspora finance, through using ODA to de-risk finance, and also with first losses from DFIs and Impact Funds, rather than private diaspora investors.
+Certainly, this blended finance model can be enhanced by attracting diaspora finance, both through using ODA to de-risk finance, and also with first losses from DFIs and Impact Funds, rather than private diaspora investors.

-The next section focuses on the potential but untapped role of diaspora direct investment within the blended finance ecosystem.
+The next section focuses on the potential but untapped role of DDI within the blended finance eco-system